Blog

 • Negotiated settlements in rare and exceptional cases

-This is not an actual debt relief Canada CRA forgiveness, but it may still lead to paying much less than originally owed.
+This is not an actual debt relief Canada CRA forgiveness, but it may still lead to paying much less than originally owed, especially if you owe revenue canada money.

 How Long Can the CRA Collect Tax Debt?